Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 where $A_{BH}=4\pi (2GM_{BH})^2 (1+\sqrt{1-a^2})$ is the area of BH and $\sigma_{SF}=\frac{\pi^2}{60}$ is Stefan Boltzmann constant giving

 where above we set $N(T_{BH})=10$.

 Now we can compare the time scale for evaporation and superradiance as

-Recall that power ``$p$" is 8 for scalars, 6 for vectors and 4 for spin-2, hence we find that as long as BH is rotating rapidly the superradiance occurs much faster than evaporation at any mass BH scale.
-However, if superradiance starts, then in a very short time scale (compared to any other accretion, evaporation) it decreases the spin of the black hole to $w_{H, min}$ given in \eqref{eqsrcriteriaminspin} or in Figure \ref{figminspinvsmass}, and superradiance rate strongly gets suppressed.
-Now we calculate the phase boundary between the superradiance and evaporation as
+Recall that power ``$p$'' is 10 for scalars, 8 for vectors and 4 for spin-2, hence we find that as long as BH is rotating rapidly the superradiance occurs much faster than evaporation at any BH mass BH.
+Hence, superradiance drives the spin of the black hole to $w_{H, min}$ given in \eqref{eqsrcriteriaminspin} or in Fig.~\ref{figminspinvsmass}, and when the spin decreases, the superradiance rate strongly gets suppressed.